Skip to content

 ATTR() function

-• solveOrder - specifies the formula evaluation order.
-If omitted, the default value of 0 will be used.
+• solveOrder – Specifies the formula evaluation priority.
+If omitted, the default value 0 is used.

 img